louisianelemaire/Slow-NaV-inactivation-in-Dravet-syndrome/README.md

 ## How to use

-1. Clone this repository
+1. Clone this repository.

 2. Create a virtual environment with the dependencies.
 ```commandline
 conda env create -f environment.yml
 ```

-3. Activate the environment and start the jupyter notebook server
+3. Activate the environment and start the jupyter notebook server.
 ```commandline
 conda activate slow-nav-inactivation-in-dravet-syndrome
 jupyter notebook